danielmiessler/SecLists/README.md

 - Thanks to Danny Chrastil for submitting an anonymous JSON fuzzing list
 - Many thanks to geekspeed, EricSB, lukebeer, patrickmollohan, g0tmi1k, albinowax, and Oweoqui for submitting via pull requests
 - Special thanks to shipcod3 for MANY contributions!
+- Thanks to Samar Dhwoj Acharya for allowing his Github Dorks content to be included!

 This project stays great because of care and love from the community, and we will never forget that.